DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 [^49]: See , http://www.google.com/corporate/tech.html.

-[^50]: Siva Vaidhyanathan, The Googlization of Everything: (And Why We
+[^50]: Siva Vaidhyanathan, *The Googlization of Everything (And Why We
-    Should Worry), Berkley: University of California Press, 2011.
+    Should Worry)*, Berkley: University of California Press, 2011.

 [^51]: Despite this trend, or direction, Vaidhyanathan points out that for
     the last decade, Google has provided an efficient tool for searches